 I also thought the vice principal was awesome.
 He eventually became principal, and later the principal of my high school (after I was gone, but I was still happy to hear it).
 He knew EVERY SINGLE kid's name!!!!
 Mr. Bannister, you rock!

 Oh and I loved my science teacher, Mrs. Jobe.
 We licked rocks to taste them, wrote stories about the sea (mine starred Cephus the Whale), built atoms (or maybe that was solar systems?
 Don't recall), and much more.

 Why am I writing a blog post about Junior High?
 I blame ALL my problems on Junior High now!
 And I have been thinking about it quite a lot.

-I'm working on a fun project - my new quiz - that has me exploring some kinda random subjects... such as Junior High!!!
+I'm working on a fun project that has me exploring some kinda random subjects... such as Junior High!!!

 Most of what I remember about junior high is that it was awful.

 But the other day I was thinking about junior high in more depth because of this project...
 And one thing I very fondly remember about Junior High is all the songs I STILL know from being in choir!!

 One of my very favorite songs that we sang was a musical rendition of a poem by one of my favorite poets...

 i who have died am alive again today